wviechtb/chesstrainer/README.md

 - alternatively sequences can be chosen based on play frequency, last play date, or difficulty
 - automatically repeat sequences when a wrong move was made (optionally)
 - add comments to sequences or particular moves (e.g., to name variations, provide hints, or other information)
-- add annotations (arrows and circles) to sequences, which can also be replayed in test mode
+- add annotations (arrows, circles, glyphs) to sequences, which can also be replayed in test mode
 - select sequences to practice based on their name, performance, play frequency, last play date, or moves/position
 - a timed mode can be used to practice sequences under time pressure
 - a board editor allows quickly setting up advanced starting positions or chess puzzles